 Home screen reload presets

 On the upper left corner is Mobile Suica Account Settings, on the upper right is Add Suica Card.
 On the bottom are Reload and Ticket Purchase•Manage Suica.
 Suica App reload offers you two different methods: Apple Pay or the View credit card that you register in the Suica App section below.
-The later methods bypasses Apple Pay and the Apple Pay Visa restriction for Suica reloads but the JR East View card is the only card you can register to a Mobile Suica account.
+The later methods bypasses Apple Pay and the Apple Pay Visa restriction for Suica reload/charging.

 Mobile Suica Account Settings, turn on Touch ID to bypass a Mobile Suica login every time you use the app.